 - Populates crew and behind-the-scenes positions with women

 We know "women" is not a niche market with one point of view or set of interests.
 Tanji is proud to be intersectional in locating and connecting you to women-centric media.
-This means recognizing that not every woman is white, middle-class, cisgender, or able-bodied.
+This means recognizing that not every woman is young, white, middle-class, cisgender, or able-bodied.
 Our mission is to amplify all women's stories—emphasizing indigenous, disabled and women of color—told by women creators.

 We amplify allies of all kinds in order to bring as many women-centric voices to your screens as possible.